near/nearcore/docs/architecture/gas/estimator.md

     /host/nearcore/costs-2022-11-01T16:27:36Z-e40863c9b.txt
 ```

-The difference between the metrics will be discusses in the
+The difference between the metrics will be discussed in the
 section on [Estimation Metrics](#estimation-metrics).

-This should get you going to run estimations on your local machine.
-Also check
+You should now be all setup for running estimations on your local machine.
+Also
-`cargo run -p runtime-params-estimator --features required -- --help` for the
+check `cargo run -p runtime-params-estimator --features required -- --help` for
-list of options available.
+the list of available options.

 ## From Estimations to Parameter Values

 To calculate the final gas parameter values, there is more to be done than just
 running a single command.
 After all, these parameters are part of the protocol
 specification.
-They cannot change easily.
-And setting them to a wrong value can
+They cannot be changed easily.
+And setting them to a wrong value
-cause severe system instability.
+can cause severe system instability.

 Our current strategy is to run estimations
 with two different metrics and do so on standardized cloud hardware.
 The output